 STANDARD XIX -- TRAUMA RESEARCH

+Level I trauma centers must demonstrate the following scholarly activities during the verification cycle:

+At least 10 trauma related research articles

+Fulfillment of the research requirement must also meet the following criteria:

+At least three articles must be authored by general pediatric trauma surgeons

+Research activity must be performed at the trauma center

+If case series are to be counted, they must include more than five patients

+Basic science research must involve topics directly related to the pathophysiology of injury

+At least three articles must be from disciplines other than general/pediatric surgery

+All articles must be published or accepted for publication in peer-reviewed and indexed journals

+Authors from the trauma center must meet accepted authorship requirements of the international committee of medical Journal editors

+One paper from acute care surgery may be included

+Participation by at least one trauma program faculty member as a visiting professor, invited lecture, or speaker at a regional, national, or international trauma conference

+Support of residents or fellows in any of the following scholarly activities:

+Laboratory experiences

+Clinical trials

+Resident trauma paper competitions at the state, regional, or national level

+Other resident trauma research presentations

 The trauma service shall conduct ongoing clinical and research programs in trauma patient care and a Level I trauma center program must have:

 Three articles published in a 3-year period.
 These articles must result from work related to the trauma center.
 Of the three articles, at least 1 must be authored or coauthored by members of the general surgery trauma team.
 Trauma-related articles co-authored by members of other disciplines or work done in collaboration with other trauma centers; sub-specialists involved in trauma care for examples: neurosurgery, emergency medicine, orthopedics, radiology, anesthesia, and rehabilitation; and participation in multicenter investigations may be included in the remainder, and